-When it comes to downsides, the only thing that we can think of is its size, weight, and, of course, price.
-Cause if you are after the smart version, this is no doubt the most expensive Air Purifier on this list.
+The only thing we can think of when it comes to downsides is its size, weight, and price.
+Cause if you are after the smart version, this is undoubtedly the most expensive Air Purifier on this list.

 - Extremely large coverage

 - It can be used via an app

 - Can Purify the air from almost everything that an Air Purifier can do as of now